onqtam/headjack/docs/why/10_COOPERATION.md

 > WHY IS THE CONCEPT IMPORTANT?
 >
 > " - [Multipolar Traps or Moloch Traps: Acting against our collective interest](https://conversational-leadership.net/multipolar-trap/)

+> "The prisoner’s dilemma, arms races, pollution, etc. all share the same underlying structure.
+The satanic logic of the multipolar trap is as follows: Everyone agrees the outcome we are racing towards is bad but all sides believe that the others will continue.
+Everyone keeps contributing to the problem because they don’t want to lose.
+No one can stop without being crushed by those who don’t.
+Moloch may never have been worshipped as a god at all...
+That’s fitting because he doesn’t need you to believe in him.
+He just needs you to believe that others believe in him...
+>
+> ...
+Climate change is Moloch.
+Every nation knows the trajectory but is “forced” to prioritize short-term growth.
+We are all locked in the burning building, arguing about who should pay for the fire extinguisher.
+Credential inflation is Moloch.
+Everyone gets a degree, the degree becomes worthless, now everyone needs a P.h.D.
+The escalation helps no one, everyone knows it, and no one can stop.
+Outrage media is Moloch.
+Platforms know they’re optimizing for polarization.
+They can’t stop without losing to competitors who won’t.
+The discourse degrades, everyone agrees it’s degrading, and the degradation continues." - [Octopusyarn](https://octopusyarn.substack.com/p/youve-been-taken-pan-and-moloch)